This is the THIRD book in the series…and you can read the prologue and first chapter right now!

 Gabbi raised an eyebrow.
 “How much fun?”

-“Not the kind you mean,” Moira said.
+“Not the kind you mean,” Moira replied.
 “Listen, I have an idea and I want to know what you think.”

 “All right,” Gabbi said, seeing Moira was serious.